cran-task-views/Optimization/Optimization.md

     implementation of an algorithm for non-negative least-squares, allowing the combination of non-negative and non-positive constraints.
+-   Package `r pkg("lsei")` contains functions that solve least-squares linear regression problems under linear equality/inequality constraints.
+    Functions for solving quadratic programming problems are also available, which transform such problems into least squares ones first.
+(Based on Fortran programs of Lawson and Hanson.)
 -   Package `r pkg("gslnls")` provides an interface to nonlinear least-squares optimization methods from the GNU Scientific Library (GSL).
 The available trust region methods include the